SCOTT KORB WAS BORN IN SEPTEMBER 1976 and raised in a rural part of southeastern Wisconsin. He did well in school and

 His books include The Faith Between Us (2007), a collection of personal essays presented as a conversation with Jewish writer Peter Bebergal; Life in Year One (2010), a popular history of first-century Palestine; and Light Without Fire (2013), an intimate portrait of the first year at America’s first Muslim college.

-Scott teaches writing at New York University’s Gallatin School of Individualized Study and Eugene Lang College The New School for Liberal Arts.
+Scott teaches writing at New York University’s Gallatin School of Individualized Study and Eugene Lang College The New School for Liberal Arts, where he directs the First-Year Writing Program.
 He joined the Pacific University MFA faculty in the summer of 2013.
 He lives with his family in New York City.